minvws/gfmodules-mcsd-update-client/README.md

 This codebase serves as an example of how the mCSD ITI-91 update mechanism can be implemented.
 It is **NOT** intended for production use.

+This application does NOT process, store, or handle any Personally Identifiable Information (PII).
+All data used for testing or demonstration is synthetic or non-sensitive.

 ### Purpose

 - Demonstrate mCSD system communication patterns